peterroth/Volume-Steps-Plus---Magisk-Module/README.md

 - OnePlus 7 Pro Stock OOS, Android 10 - with Magisk 20.4

 # Changelog:
+## Version 2.0
+  - moving to a lower case command, volstep
+  - massive code refactorisation and consolidation
+  - added back option to go to main menu

 ## Version 1.8
   - updated module to comply with Magisk v20+
   - removed obsolete files